yhnavein/express-starter/README.md

 asynchronous tasks, and then render a page, but only when all tasks are completed.
 For example, you might want to scrape 3 different websites for some data and render the results in a template after all 3 websites have been scraped.
-- Need to find a specific object inside an Array?
-Use [_.find](http://lodash.com/docs#find) function from Lodash.
-For example, this is how you would retrieve a Twitter token from database: `var token = _.find(req.user.tokens, { kind: 'twitter' });`, where 1st parameter is an array, and a 2nd parameter is an object to search for.

 FAQ
 ---